THE COMPLETE SEO CONTENT CALENDAR GUIDE

 What's the difference between a content calendar and an editorial calendar?

 An editorial calendar is typically a broader planning tool covering all content — social media, email, video, blog posts — along with deadlines, owners, and status tracking.
 An SEO content calendar is specifically focused on search-optimized blog and landing page content, organized around keyword opportunities and topic clusters.
-For SEO teams, the SEO content calendar is usually more detailed and keyword-centric than a general editorial calendar.

 How do I prioritize which topics to publish first?

 Prioritize by the combination of: low keyword difficulty (easier to rank quickly), high commercial intent (drives qualified visitors), and content that supports your sales funnel.
 Quick wins from low-difficulty keywords build domain authority that makes it easier to rank for harder terms later.
-Many SEO practitioners call this the 'easy wins first' strategy — it's not about what topics you care about most, but what Google will reward you for most quickly.

 Should I include seasonal content in my SEO content calendar?